Becroft History, Family Crest & Coats of Arms

 Later, the Yorkshire Poll Tax Rolls of 1379 listed Johannes de Bercroft; and Willelmus de Bercroft.

 "Mere Hall, [Hanbury, Worcestershire] built in 1333, is a beautiful specimen of half-timbered architecture, presenting a very picturesque appearance."
 This branch lived in Hanbury from at least 1412 and owned much of the land in the south of the parish until the middle of the twentieth century.
 Mere Hall was passed to Edward Henry Longcroft, whose grandmother was a Bearcroft in 1820.

-Important Dates for the Becroft family
+Early History of the Becroft family

 This web page shows only a small excerpt of our Becroft research.
 Another 77 words (6 lines of text) covering the years 1587, 1700, 1710, 1697, 1761, 1697, 1716, 1717, 1719, 1718 and 1719 are included under the topic Early Becroft History in all our PDF Extended History products and printed products wherever possible.